fenago/ernesto-spark-databricks/Lab_6.md

 count.saveAsTextFile("chapter_4/word_count/output")
 ```

-**Important:** You need to uncomment above line in `wordCount.scala` using **vscode** editor before running program again.
+**Important:** You need to uncomment above line in `wordCount.scala` using editor before running program again.

 We shall be saving the output to the following path IdeaProjects/Spark/chapter_4/word_count/output.
 You need not create the directories word_count and output.
 They will be automatically created.
 In fact the compiler will throw an error if the output directory is already present.

-**Step 2:** Now run the program as you did in the previous task and check the output directory.
-You should see two files: part-00000 and a _SUCCESS file.
-The output is saved in part-00000 file.

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.wordCount"`

-Open the `part-00000` file and you should see the result as shown below.

-`ls ~/work/ernesto-spark/chapter_4/word_count/output`

-`cat ~/ernesto-spark/chapter_4/word_count/output/part-00000`

 ## Spark Program – Lineage Graph